Guidelines for Submissions

 If errors or incorrect information are brought to the attention of the Editorial Board, a message will be included in the next issue noting the error and correction.

-Upcoming publication dates and deadlines
+Publication dates and deadlines